tylerb10/100-days-of-code/log.md

 ### Day 19: July 8, 2023

 **Today's Progress**: Writing functions to add clicked on menu items to a different array in my food ordering app.
 Also looking at how I want those to render in a new section below the menu after you add it to your order.

+### Day 20: July 9, 2023

+**Today's Progress**: Working once again on using datasets, and took a tangent learning more about arrow functions.